has256/sicp-ptbr/README.md

 >
 </p>

-> Tradução do livro Structure and Interpretation of Computer Problems (SICP) - 2ª edição.
+> Tradução do livro Structure and Interpretation of Computer Programs (SICP) - 2ª edição.

 ---